trende2001/sogga-bot/README.md

 Please make sure to update tests as appropriate.

-You can host this bot personally, but not commercially.
+You can host this bot personally.
 You can also learn from it and contribute to make it better.